quicwg/wg-materials/ietf97/minutes.md

 * Meeting planning
 * Implementation expectations and interop testing

-The chairs explained that there will be a interim meetings between each IETF meeting, i.e. Janurary [0], June, and Sept/October.
+The chairs explained that there will be a interim meetings between each IETF meeting, i.e. January [0], June, and Sept/October.
 The WG has a very agressive time schedule, to bound the time the people committing the time to do the work.
-The intent is to have remote attendance possibilities for the Interime meetings.
+The intent is to have remote attendance possibilities for the Interim meetings.

 The WG will use GitHub following the model of HTTPBIS.
 See slide 17 (Getting Started (2)) for links.
 There is explanation of method of working on GitHub.